-Note: XGBoost on Spark
+Note: XGBoost with Spark

-If you are preprocessing training data with Spark, you may want to look at XGBoost4J-Spark, which supports distributed training on Resilient Distributed Dataset (RDD).
+If you are preprocessing training data with Spark, consider using XGBoost4J-Spark.

 Prerequisite

 We need to get a AWS key-pair to access the AWS services.
 Let us assume that we are using a key mykey and the corresponding permission file mypem.pem.